In Microsoft Excel, you can create a custom UserForm that provides a simple

 CommandButton1 Add Record

 Sample Macro for Adding UserForm Data to a Worksheet

-- Double-click the UserForm to display the code module that is associated
+- Double-click the UserForm to display the code module that is associated with the UserForm.

 - Type the following code for the CommandButton1 Click event:

 Private Sub CommandButton1_Click()